To change your logo go to the 'Page Master' under the 'Design' menu

 "For itchy midge bites antihistamine cream and smear it on" (he had a very large tub of the stuff).
 Mind you midges are seldom if ever a problem at anchor, provided you don't anchor in summer on a calm night right under trees.

 In Scotland dial 999 for emergency medical care if you are in mobile range.
-For other less urgent things phone NHS 24 (ph 08454 242424) which is the equivalent of NHS 111 in England.
-They will give you appropriate advice, but sometimes they do take their time.
+For other less urgent things phone NHS 24 (ph 111) who will give you appropriate advice, but sometimes they do take their time.
 Of course at sea and out of mobile range there is the ever helpful coastguard on channel 16.

 For doing your own thing you will need in your medicine chest, which should be in a watertight box of some sort: